siraben/fp-notes/Papers.md

 Communications of the ACM, vol. 21, no. 8 (1978).
 Backus’s 1977 Turing
 Award lecture presents the “FP” language and makes a detailed, insightful argument for functional programming.
-Includes discussion on “the Algebra of Programs”; treating programs as an algebra that can be manipulated via laws.
+Includes discussion on “the Algebra of Programs”, in which programs are manipulated via algebraic laws.
+Calling this algebra “a game amateurs can profitably play and enjoy”, Backus proves a handful of theorems and shows how they can be used to prove the correctness of larger FP programs.
+This paper is so rich that it’s hard to believe it was presented as a lecture.

 Philip Wadler, “Monads For Functional Programming”
 In Manfred Broy, *Program Design Calculi*.
 Springer, 1993.